 |The cover of the first publication of 'Doctor Zhivago' (Italy, 1957).
 Source: Open sources|

 Pasternak’s famous novel, “Doctor Zhivago” (1955), was banned in the USSR for more than 30 years.
 The novel had to be smuggled out of the country to the West and was first published in Italy in 1957.
-An archive recently declassified by the CIA confirms the agency’s involvement in publishing this anti-Soviet novel.
+An archive declassified by the CIA in 2015 confirms the agency’s involvement in publishing this anti-Soviet novel.
 In 1958, Pasternak was awarded a Nobel Prize in Literature, which he was forced to decline under pressure from the authorities.
 The prize was presented to Pasternak’s son Yevgeny in 1989.
 It took until 1988 for “Doctor Zhivago” to be published in the USSR – in the very same literary magazine, Novy Mir, which had refused to publish the novel when it was first written.

 The famous Russian-American author Vladimir Nabokov was highly critical of “Doctor Zhivago,” which overtook his novel “Lolita” in the 1958 US bestseller lists.
 Nabokov described Pasternak’s novel as “sickly, talentless, false” and “appallingly poorly written.”
 “To my taste, it is a clumsy and stupid book,” Nabokov wrote in a letter to his publisher friend R. Grinberg.

 Boris Pasternakullstein bild/Getty Images